-Description Main door flat within a 4 storey and basement tenement.
-Accommodation Vestibule, Sittingroom, Bedroom, Kitchen and Bathroom.
-Gross internal floor area (m2) 37 sqm approx. Neighbourhood and location Established and mixed residential/commercial/semi industrial area and made up with a variety of properties.
-Age 120 years approx. Weather Dry and sunny.
+Description The subjects comprise a first floor flat forming part of a converted two storey semi detached villa.
+Accommodation GROUND FLOOR: Entrance vestibule.
+FIRST FLOOR: Landing, sitting room, dining room, two bedrooms, kitchen and bathroom.
+Gross internal floor area (m2) 101 sqm approx. Neighbourhood and location Established and predominantly residential area, within a western district of Edinburgh.
+Age 120 years approximately and subsequently converted.
+Weather Dry and overcast and following a period of mixed weather conditions.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Stone and rendered.
-A full inspection is not possible from, ground level.
+The chimney stacks appear to be of stone or brick construction and either pointed or rendered.
+A full detailed inequation is not possible either from ground level or A full detailed inspection is not possible either from ground level or from vantage points within the property.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Pitched and slated and also thought to have a flat area, assumed to be felt covered.
-On a limited inspection of the front pitch was possible from ground level at the front. access into the roof void area was not possible as access could not be obtained into the common stair.
+The principal roof is of timber construction having pitched areas which are clad with slates and incorporating a central flat area and this is covered felt.
+Ridges are in metal.
+Limited access was obtained to the roof void area which was noted to be floored and lined.
+There are three Velux roof lights installed.
+The roofing timbers could not be seen.
+The outshot to the rear has a mansard style roof being in slates and felt.
+This was observed/ inspected from the windows at the rear of the property.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Metal gutters and downpipes.
+Cast iron gutters and downpipes.
+Not all sections could be seen.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Solid stone and pointed.
-Only the front elevation could be seen as access to the rear was unobtainable.
+The principal external walls are of traditional solid stone construction and are pointed.
+The majority of the rear elevation could not be inspected.
+The outshot to the rear is thought to be of either stone or brick construction and this has a rendered finish.
+Only limited inspection of the outshot was possible from windows at the rear of the property.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Double glazed windows and a timber entrance door.
-External decorations Visually inspected.
-PVC and paint.
-Conservatories / porches Visually inspected.
-Conservatories / porches Visually inspected.
-None.
-Communal areas Circulation areas visually inspected.
-Assumed to have a mutual., rear drying green.
-Not seen.
-Garages and permanent outbuildings Visually inspected.
-None.
+The windows are double glazed, the majority of which are of the sash and casement style.